isabella232/kano-code/app/lib/challenge/README.md

 }
 ```

-This data will be used to generate the step creating the very same block
+This data will be used to generate the step creating the very same block.

+### Metadata

+This block allows you to write extra information that need to be added to the challenge.
+This data will be merged with the generated challenge.
+WARNING: The data in this block will override the data generated, use only if you know what you're doing.
+WARNING: The data is merged after everything was generated, including the middlewares